-130 reanalysis as ground truth avoids the limitation of observational data (e.g.
+130 reanalysis as ground truth addresses challenges driven by limited observational hydrological data (e.g.

-131 gaps in the observed time series, difference in recorded period...), and reduces
+131 gaps in the observed time series, difference in recorded period etc.), and removes

 132 model representation and calibration errors from the analysis.
 The previous